Frequently Asked Questions

 (12) How may I obtain a copy of the EAB Practice Manual?

-The Environmental Appeals Board's Practice Manual [226 KB] is available in PDF format on the EAB Guidance Documents section of the Board’s Web site (http://www.epa.gov/eab).
+The Environmental Appeals Board's Practice Manual [226 KB] is available in PDF format on the EAB Practice Documents section of the Board’s Web site (http://www.epa.gov/eab).

 Back to Top